Allens West railway station: History

 Opened by the London and North Eastern Railway during the Second World War as an unadvertised station to serve a nearby Royal Navy stores depot.
-The station then passed on to the Eastern Region of British Railways on nationalisation in 1948.
+The station then passed on to the North Eastern Region of British Railways on nationalisation in 1948.

 Following the construction of new housing in the area, the station became an advertised public station on 3 October 1971.
-When Sectorisation was introduced, the station was served by Regional Railways until the Privatisation of British Railways.
+When Sectorisation was introduced, the station was served by Regional Railways until the privatisation of British Rail.

 In autumn 2013, the station's level crossing was upgraded by Network Rail.
 The half barriers were replaced with full barriers, after several reports of "near misses" with pedestrians avoiding the lowered barriers and crossing the tracks in front of approaching trains.

+Tees Valley Metro

+Starting in 2006, Allens West was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Allens West station would have received improved service to Darlington and Saltburn (1–2 to 4 trains per hour) and new rollingstock.

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Allens West.

 Facilities

-The station is unmanned and has no permanent buildings other than standard waiting shelters on each platform.
-Ticket Machines are now available on each platform but you can still purchase a ticket on the train.
+The station is unstaffed and has no permanent buildings other than standard waiting shelters on each platform.
+Ticket machines are now available on each platform but you can still purchase a ticket on the train.
 Facilities here were improved in April 2013.
 The package for this station included new fully lit waiting shelters, renewed station signage, digital CIS displays and the installation of CCTV.
 The long-line Public Address system (PA) has been renewed and upgraded with pre-recorded train announcements.
 Train running information can be obtained via the public payphone on platform 2 and timetable posters.
 Step-free access is available to both platforms via the nearby level crossing.